kurtbuilds/proc/README.md

 </p>

-# procs
+# proc

-`procs` makes it easy to find and manage system processes.
+`proc` makes it easy to find and manage system processes.
 Right now, the main usage is finding processes by the ports it is listening on, but more features are planned.

 # Usage